precice/precice/src/precice/bindings/matlab/tutorial/README.md

 After installing both preCICE and MATLAB, you need to [build the MATLAB bindings](https://github.com/gilbertolem/precice/tree/develop/src/precice/bindings/matlab#compilation).

-## Getting the code for the tutorial

-This tutorial is part of the [`precice/tutorials`](https://github.com/precice/tutorials) repository.
-Please clone the repository.
-You will find the setup for the structure part of the domain in [`blablabla`]().

 ## Running

 There are two different versions available, one with explicit coupling and one with implicit coupling, located in the `explicit` and `implicit` folders respectively.